Jajar26/SentimentAnalysis_CentraleMRS25/README.md

 - Experiment with different Transformer-based models for potential performance improvements.
 - Explore multi-class sentiment classification and more granular sentiment categories.

+To Conclude we can say that more infos are available on : https://huggingface.co/ProsusAI/finbert